HartlandRobotics/ArduinoIntroduction/_posts/2017-05-28-maze-solvingmaze.md

 ### Testing

 Once you have fully tested at your station, you can do some testing on the actual maze.
-Keep in mind that a lot of student will be in line to test.
+Keep in mind that a lot of students will be in line to test.
 Be sure to practice Reason, Respect, and Responsibility!